Minecraft Live: 2022

 Minecraft Live 2022 was held on 15 October 2022.
 It featured a Mob Vote, this time in-game, with the options consisting of the Sniffer, the Rascal, and the Tuff Golem, the first of which won the vote.
 Unlike previous years, the developers revealed a few basic features for the next update, including camels, bamboo wood, and hanging signs.
 The update was later dubbed the "Trails & Tales" update.
 It also announced the basic gameplay for the upcoming game Minecraft Legends and the Season 3 update for Minecraft Dungeons.

 2023

 Minecraft Live 2023 was held on 15 October 2023, which featured another Mob vote, featuring the crab, armadillo, and penguin, the second of which won the vote.
 The event also announced portions of the next major updates of Minecraft, Minecraft Legends and Minecraft Education.
 Like previous years, there was an announcement relating to the next major update.
-This year, the update that was announced was the 1.21 Tricky Trials Update.
-The update was said to focus on "combat adventures and tinkering".
-It includes several copper block variants, and trial chambers.
-It also included the new crafter, tuff brick types, and more unique enemies that spawn in the trial chambers.
-The update also introduced the breeze as a new mob.
+This year, the update that was announced was Tricky Trials.
+The update had been introduced to focus on an underground structure focused on combat, as well as a new block that enabled automatic crafting called the "Crafter".
 Yet another short film from Element Animation was shown during the livestream, staring mobs from the last update.